MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryAttributeSet.md

 # New-MgDirectoryAttributeSet

 ## SYNOPSIS
-Create a new attributeSet object.
+Create new navigation property to attributeSets for directory

 ## SYNTAX